- A2.3. Embedded and cyber-physical systems

 - Y. Papegay is a permanent member of the International Steering Committee of the International Mathematica Symposium conferences series.
 He is a member of the OpenMath Society, building an extensible standard for representing the semantics of mathematical objects.

-- J-P. Merlet is a member of the IFToMM (International Federation for the Promotion of Mechanism and Machine Science) Technical Committees on History and on Computational Kinematics.
-He is a member of the IFToMM Executive Council Publication Advisory Board.
+- J-P. Merlet is a member of the IFToMM (International Federation for the Promotion of Mechanism and Machine Science) technical Committees on History and on Computational Kinematics.
+He is a member of the IFToMM Executive Council Publication Advisory Board and an IEEE Fellow.
 He is a member of the scientific committee of the CNRS GDR robotique and a senior chair of 3IA Côte d’Azur.

-- J-P. Merlet is a corresponding member of INRIA ethical committee (COERLE) and member of the Research, Ethical Committees of UCA (CERNI).
+- J-P. Merlet is a corresponding member of INRIA ethical committee (COERLE) and member of the Ethical Committee of Université Côte d’Azur (CER).
 He is an elected member of INRIA Scientific Committee.
+As 2022 was an evaluation year for the INRIA robotics teams he was the coordinator of a prospective report of the teams.
+He was a member of the 2022 local jury for the hiring of new INRIA researchers

-- O. Pourtallier is a substitute board member of SeaTech, an Engineering School of University of Toulon, a member of the NICE committee (long term invited scientists and post-doctoral student selection) and a member of the Transform committee.
-She was a member of the local researcher recruitment jury.
+- O. Pourtallier is a substitute board member of SeaTech, an Engineering School of University of Toulon.
+She is member of the NICE committee (long term invited scientists and post-doctoral student selection) and of the Transform committee of INRIA Sophia-Antipolis.

 - O. Pourtallier lectured 6 hours on game theory to Master OSE (M2), at École des Mines de Paris, Sophia Antipolis, France.